YottaDB/YDBDoc/GTMAdminOps/gde.rst

 * Because string subscripts are subject to collation (the unsubscripted portion of a global variable name and numeric subscripts are not), GDE needs to know the collation sequence number associated with each unsubscripted global variable name.
 M standard collation (the default) has a collation number of zero (0).
 As a consequence, when you use alternative collation(s) (other than 0), the collation transforms must be available to GDE in the same way as they are to other YottaDB components.
 All of a global (all nodes sharing the same unsubscripted global name) must have a single collation, which is implicitly the case for globals that do not span multiple regions.

 * Globals that do not span multiple regions and do not have any collation characteristics defined in the GBLNAME section of the global directory take on the default collation characteristics defined in the database region to which they map.
 On the other hand, globals that span multiple regions have their collation implicitly (collation 0), or explicitly, established by the GBLNAME section of the global directory and cannot adopt a differing collation based on the region collation characteristic.
-Because GT.M determines collation for globals spanning multiple regions by the GBLNAME characteristic, which cannot change once the database files are created, GDE reports collation on many error messages.
+Because YottaDB determines collation for globals spanning multiple regions by the GBLNAME characteristic, which cannot change once the database files are created, GDE reports collation on many error messages.

 Example: